-When discussing your vision, it is worth noting that your ability to see continually changes as you age.
-Most infants are hyperopic (farsighted) and more adults are myopic (nearsighted).
+When discussing your vision it is worth noting that your ability to see continually changes as you age.
+Most infants are hyperopic (farsighted) and most adults are myopic (nearsighted).
 In between lies a broad spectrum for you to be in.
-Much of this has to do with the shape of your eyeball.
+Much of this has to do with the shape of your eye.
 The type of correction that you will need depends on the deviation of your eye.
-These deviations also determine whether you are a candidate for glasses, contacts, or surgical corrections for your vision.
+These deviations also determine whether you are a candidate for glasses, contacts, and/or surgical corrections for your vision.

 Myopia (Nearsighted) –